 Sit back.
 Relax.
 Forget about that studio project, art history paper or work deadline for a few hours.
 Each Saturday during the academic year at Alamo Drafthouse Kansas City, 1400 Main St., movie-goers and film lovers can settle in for the KCAI Screening Room, a program featuring a student-curated film series presented by the photography and digital filmmaking department and hosted by Alamo.

 KCAI Screening Room's mission is to raise appreciation for cinema and help build a cross-departmental community where students can create dialogues about time-based media and be exposed to new or important films outside of the studio setting.
 The group has partnered with Alamo Drafthouse to host the screenings and the events are open to all KCAI students and faculty as well as to the public.The group aims to build a sense of cohesion among students at KCAI and create a connection between KCAI and the larger community.

-Spring 2013's curatorial panel includes Erin Kennedy (junior, animation), Matthew Lloyd (senior, digital filmmaking) and Mintra Greer (senior, photography).
+Fall 2013's curatorial panel includes Erin Kennedy (senior, animation), Ernesto Flores (junior, digital filmmaking) and Derek Hutsell (senior, photography).

 Each screening will begin with an informal discussion of the film's importance and end with an opportunity for further conversation.
 Films will range from the critically acclaimed to cult fare.
 KCAI SR screenings are free to KCAI students, faculty and staff by showing your ID badge.
 Family and friends may attend for $5.

-All films are shown at noon at Alamo Drafthouse Kansas City, 1400 Main St.
+All films are shown on Saturday afternoon at Alamo Drafthouse Kansas City, 1400 Main St.